 It gets worse thinking about Sara in the end.
 She may be trying to show the kids of this hellscape that there's always some glimmer of hope out there...but as far as her parents back home know, she was probably kidnapped, murdered, and disposed in some remote location.

 This happens in Wandering Son from time to time.
-Imagine your nine year old daughter goes to the local city without telling you, dressed as a boy, and the first thing that happens is she's hit on by a an adult woman.
+Imagine your nine year old daughter goes to the local city without telling you, dressed as a boy, and the first thing that happens is she's hit on by a an adult.
 To make matters worse she and her friend go around hanging with them, even sleeping over at their house and being gone all day, without telling you.
 Thankfully Yuki is nothing but a playful tease and she would never harm either child, but..

 Interestingly enough, Pokémon Special has this fear belong to one of the main villains, Giovanni - his son was abducted, and at least one of his villainous schemes even stems from his desire to find him.
 It also briefly plays on the fear that, after you've been separated from your child for so long, they might not like you or want anything to do with you now that you've re-entered their life - because while he eventually comes around and accepts his father, deciding to involve him in his life, Silver initially rants about how unfair it is that he'll never have a perfect family and that he can't possibly accept that his father is such a renown criminal (while Giovanni is in the same room, in perfect hearing distance, though unconscious).